jkuruzovich/AnalyticsDojo-React/README.md

-A sample Telescope project.
+A sample AnalyticsDojo project.
 Install [Meteor](http://meteor.com), clone this repository locally and then run the app with:

 ```
 meteor